 Why does it matter?

-In the example above we discussed a hypothetical scenario where an individual had a negative net worth of – $8,000.
-At this point you’re probably thinking that person is in pretty bad shape, or at least not the best financial shape.
+In the example above, we discussed a hypothetical scenario where an individual had a negative net worth of – $8,000.
+At this point, you’re probably thinking that person is in pretty bad shape, or at least not in the best financial shape.

 But, what if instead we had told you that this same individual makes $100,000, has a beautiful new home, and drives a nice new car.